AdaCore/spark2014/lrm/source/packages.rst

    package body, or a ``state_name`` or *variable* declared in the visible part of a package, declared immediately within the package body.
 #.
+Every item of the package's hidden state must appear as a
+   ``constituent`` in its Refined State aspect.
+#.
 Each ``state_name`` declared in a package specification must appear
    exactly once as an ``abstract_state_name`` in the Refined State Aspect of the body of the package.